Anbox: How Anbox works

 Anbox executes the Android runtime environment by using LXC (Linux Containers), recreating the directory structure of Android as a mountable loop image, while using native Linux kernel to execute applications.
 It makes use of Linux namespaces through LXC for isolation.
 Applications do not have any direct hardware access, all accesses are sent through the Anbox daemon.
+This ensures that Android apps can run on Linux without the need for emulation, offering improved performance compared to traditional methods like Android emulators.